Skip to main content

 Indigenous ways of thinking and doing

-Indigenous epistemologies are embedded and centered across the curriculum; provide increased opportunities for students to value diverse histories, worldviews, current perspectives.
+Examples of Indigenous ways of thinking and doing include embedding and centering Indigenous epistemologies across the curriculum, and providing increased opportunities for students to value diverse histories, worldviews, and perspectives.

 Strategic priorities